Find a Job

 Find an On-Campus Job

-If you are looking for on-campus employment, positions will be posted in CareerPoint, our online database for campus jobs.
+Positions will be posted in CareerPoint, our online database for campus jobs.
 Once you login, filter the job type by either Campus Job/Work Study or Campus Job/Non-Work Study.
 Work Study is a form of financial aid, for which you must qualify.
-When you find a position you are interested in, please follow the application instructions and make an appointment with the Student Employment Specialist in the Career Center by calling 760.795.6772.
+When you find a position you are interested in, please make an appointment with the Student Employment Specialist in the Career Center by calling 760.795.6772.
 Prior to meeting with the Student Employment Specialist, please print and complete the Student Employment Intake Sheet.

 Federal Work Study students may apply only for on-campus positions and should bring a copy of their Award Notification to their appointment with the Student Employment Specialist.
 For additional information on federal work study, please visit the Financial Aid website or contact Financial Aid directly at 760.795.6711.
 Once you have accepted the award, it is your responsibility to begin an active on-campus job search, maintaining communication with the Career Center.
 If you aren't persistently working with the Career Center to find your on-campus job, you run the risk of losing your award money.